Hydrodynamic and symbolic models of computation with advice

 which also coincides with $p$.
 Now the image of $s'$ can be computed either by $\phi$ or by $\hat \phi$.
-By looking at the one placed at the last position of $s'$ which is not zero, we deduce that necessarily $H(p)=k_w$.
-This immediately implies that the sequence obtained from $s'$ either by changing symbols at position $-N,...,N$ by $w'$, or symbols at position $n_j,...,n_j+m_j-1$ by $J(p)$ are the same.
+By looking at the $1$ placed in the last position of $s'$ which is not zero, we deduce that necessarily $H(p)=k_w$.
+Thus the sequence obtained from $s'$ either by changing symbols at position $-N,...,N$ by $w'$, or symbols at position $n_j,...,n_j+m_j-1$ by $J(p)$ are the same.
 In other words, $J(p)$ and $w'$ are the same in the positions they have in common, and $w'$ coincides with $w$ at those positions which are not in $\{n_j,...,n_j+m_j-1\}$.
-This finishes the proof of the lemma. \end{proof}
+This is exactly the first property of the statement, and we finish the proof of the lemma. \end{proof}

-Let us give a sufficient criterion that is easy to check in practice to determine when a countable generalized shift is not a generalized shift. \begin{defi} We say that a countable generalized shift $\phi$ ``modifies at infinity" if there is a sequence of numbers $|r_{i_k}| \rightarrow \infty$ with $r_{i_k} \in \{n_{i_k},...,n_{i_k}+m_{i_k}-1\}$ for some $p_k=(n_{i_k},I_{i_k}) \in P$, such that the symbol at position $r_{i_k}$ of $I_{i_k}$ does not coincide with the symbol at position $r_{i_k}$ of $J(p_k)$. \end{defi}
+Let us give a sufficient criterion that is easy to check in practice to determine when a countable generalized shift is not a generalized shift. \begin{defi} We say that a countable generalized shift $\phi$ ``modifies at infinity" if there is a sequence of numbers $|r_{i_k}| \rightarrow \infty$ with $r_{i_k} \in \{n_{i_k},...,n_{i_k}+m_{i_k}-1\}$ for some $p_k=(n_{i_k},I_{i_k}) \in P$ such that the symbol at position $r_{i_k}$ of $I_{i_k}$ does not coincide with the symbol at position $r_{i_k}$ of $J(p_k)$. \end{defi}

 \begin{lemma} If a countable generalized shift $\phi$ modifies at infinity, then $\phi|_{S_P}$ is not induced by a generalized shift. \end{lemma}